 It is, admittedly, a long way from a single logic gate to a full microprocessor, but this was true also when the transistor was first invented.
 Dr. Cowburn, who is now searching for backers to help commercialise the technology, says he believes it will be at least ten years before the first magnetic microprocessor is constructed.
-But other researchers in the field agree that such a chip, is the next logical step.
+But other researchers in the field agree that such a chip is the next logical step.
 Dr. Prinz says that once magnetic memory is sorted out "the target is to go after the logic circuits."
-Whether all-magnetic computers will ever be able to compete with other contenders that are jostling to knock electronics off its perch - such as optical, biological and quantum computing - remains to be seen.
+Whether all-magnetic computers will ever be able to compete with other contenders that are jostling to knock electronics off its perch-such as optical, biological and quantum computing-remains to be seen.
 Dr. Cowburn suggests that the future lies with hybrid machines that use different technologies.
 But computing with magnetism evidently has an attraction all its own.

-- 17. In developing magnetic memory chips to replace the electronic ones, two alternative research paths are being pursued.
-These are approaches based on: - a. volatile and non-volatile memories. - magneto-resistance and magnetic tunneliunctions. - c. radiation-disruption and radiation-neutral effects. - d. orientation of magnetised spots on the surface of a spinning disk and alignment

-- of magnetic dots on the surface of a conventional memory chip. - 18.
-A binary digit or bit is represented in the magneto-resistance based magnetic chip using: - a. a layer of aluminium oxide. - b. a capacitor. - c. a vertical pillar of magnetised material. - d. a matrix of wires. - 19.
-In the magnetic tunnel-junctions (MTJs) tunnelling is easier when: - a. two magnetic layers are polarised in the same direction. - b. two magnetic layers are polarised in the opposite directions. - c. two aluminium-oxide barriers are polarised in the same direction. - d. two aluminium-oxide barriers are polarised in opposite directions. - 20.
-A major barrier on the way to build a full-scale memory chip based on MTJs is: - a. the low sensitivity of the magnetic memory elements. - b. the thickness of aluminium oxide barriers. - c. the need to develop more reliable and far smaller magnetic memory chips. - d. all of the above. - 21.
-In the MTJs approach, it is possible to identify whether the topmost layer of the magnetised memory element is storing a zero or one by: - a. measuring an element's resistance and thus determining its magnetic orientation. - b. measuring the degree of disruption caused by radiation in the elements of the magnetic memory. - c. magnetising the elements either clockwise or anti- clockwise. - d. measuring the current that flows through the sandwich. - 22.
-A line of research which is trying to build a magnetic chip that can both store and manipulate information, is being pursued by: - a.
-Paul Freitas - b.
-Stuart Parkin - c.
-Gary Prinz - d. none of the above. - 23.
-Experimental research currently underway, using rows of magnetic dots, each of which could be polarised in one of the two directions, has led to the demonstration of: - a. working of a microprocessor - b. working of a logic gate - c. working of a magneto-resistance based chip - d. working of a magneto tunnelling-junction (MTJ) based chip - 24.
-From the passage, which of the following cannot be inferred? - a.
-Electronic memory chips are faster and non-volatile.
+17. In developing magnetic memory chips to replace the electronic ones, two alternative research paths are being pursued.
+These are approaches based on (3) radiation-disrupti(4) orientation of ma volatile memories. ce and magnetic tunnel-juncti on and radiation-neutral effec gnetised spots on the surface onventional memory chip. ts. ignment of magnetic dots on 18.
+A binary digit or bit i s represented in the magneto- resistance based magnet tic chip using (1) a layer of alumini(3) a vertical pillar of um oxide. magnetised material.
+(2) a capacitor.(4) a matrix of wire.
+S. 19.
+In the magnetic tunne el-junctions (MTJs) tunnelling is easier when (2) two magnetic lay(3) two aluminium-o ers are polarised in the same of ers are polarised in the oppositive xide barriers are polarised in xide barriers are polarised in ite directions. the same direction.
+20. A major barrier on th e way to build a full-scale me mory chip based on MT.
+Is is (2) the thickness of a y of the magnetic memory ele luminium oxide barriers. op more reliable and far small ps.
+21. In the MTJs approach element is storing a z n, it is possible to identify whe ero or one by ther the topmost layer o f the magnetised memory (2) measuring the de(3) magnetising the e ment's resistance and thus det gree of disruption caused by re- elements either clockwise or a greent that flows through the sa adiation in the elements nti-clockwise.
+22. A line of research which is trying to build a magnetic chip that can both store and manipulate information is being pursued by (1) Paul Freitas (2) Stuart Parkin (3) Gary Prinz (4) None of these

-- b.
-Electronic and magnetic storage technologies play a complementary role. - c.
-MTJs are the more promising idea, compared to the magneto-resistance approach. - d.
-Non-volatile Electronics is the company set up to commercialise the GMR chips.
+- 23. Experimental research currently underway, using rows of magnetic dots, each of which could be polarised in one of the two directions, has led to the demonstration of - (1) working of a microprocessor. - (2) working of a logic gate. - (3) working of a magneto-resistance based chip. - (4) working of a magneto tunnelling-junction (MTJ) based chip. - 24.
+From the passage, which of the following cannot be inferred? - (1) Electronic memory chips are faster and non-volatile. - (2) Electronic and magnetic storage technologies play a complementary role. - (3) MTJs are the more promising idea, compared to the magneto-resistance approach. - (4) Non-volatile Electronics is the company set up to commercialise the GMR chips.